Alks080900/WAP_lab_demo/README.md

-# Alexander Oblego - Portfolio
+# Alexander Oblego - WEB APPLICATION PROGRAMMING LABORATORIES

-Welcome to my sample personal portfolio!
-I am a recent web developer eager to learn and explore new technologies to enhance my skills.
+Welcome!
+I'm a current student pursuing Master's Degree in Computer Science eager to learn and explore new technologies to enhance my skills.

 ## Contact